wangyuefan21/introduction2RelationalJoins/README.md

 This repository contains our final project for MSDS 610: Communications for Analytics.

 ## Introduction
 In the world of data science, people use SQL (Structured Query Language) to interact with relational databases.
 Oftentimes, you need to access data across multiple tables.
 Imagine if you could only work with one table at a time, doing analysis or modeling would be extremely restricted and painful.
 Fortunately, this isn’t anything we have to worry about.
 The `JOIN` clause allows us to combine the columns from two or more tables based on shared column values.
 Once you learn the `JOIN` statement, you can start linking data together, which expands the possibility of how you can explore data.
-We are going to introduce five different `JOIN`s here.
+We are going to introduce five different `JOIN`s.
 They are `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL JOIN` and `CROSS JOIN`.

 ## Inner Join